ikorason/lazy-swagger-tui/README.md

 - Tokens are stored in memory only (not persisted to disk)
 - The token is automatically included in all API requests as: `Authorization: Bearer <your-token>`

-**Getting a Token:**
-Most APIs require you to authenticate first to get a token:

-1. Use Swagger UI or another tool to call your login endpoint
-2. Copy the token from the response
-3. Press `a` in lazy swagger tui and paste your token
-4. The token will be included in all subsequent requests

 ## Configuration

 Configuration is stored in `~/.config/lazy-swagger-tui/config.toml`: